nmlgc/ReC98/README.md

 * [`BossRush`]
 * [`th03_no_gdc_frequency_check`]: Allows TH03 to be run with the GDC clock set to 5&nbsp;MHz.
 The original game enforces 2.5&nbsp;MHz, but doesn't functionally require it, even on real hardware.
 * [`xJeePx`]: Code changes for xJeePx's 2014 English translation patch.
+* [`th01_critical_fixes`]: Fixes [two critical bugs in TH01]:
+  * Potential heap corruptions in the game's debug mode when decrementing boss HP by holding ↵ Return while the HP bar is still filling up.
+  * General Protection Faults when defeating bosses with diagonally moving shootout lasers on screen.
+These are most commonly reported for Elis or Mima, and when playing on real hardware or Anex86.
 * [`th01_orb_debug`]: Adds another line to TH01's in-game debug output, displaying the current values of the Yin-Yang Orb's physics variables.
 * [`th01_sariel_fixes`]: Fixes three sprite glitches in the [TH01 Sariel fight] that result from clear logic errors in the original code.
 * [`th03_real_hitbox`]: Renders [TH03's collision bitmap] onto both playfields.
 Highly unplayable.